 Thanks to the using of the colors on the chart, you can instantly see what is the situation on the market.
 A lot of green candles means the rising of the prices, on the other hand - a lot of red candles means the price drop.

 The range between opening and closing price creates a body.
 Depending on the location of the opening price, we distinguish two types of candles:

-- growing - empty candle - the opening price is above of the closing price
+- growing - empty candle - the opening price is below of the closing price

-- declining - filled candle - the opening price is below of the closing price
+- declining - filled candle - the opening price is above of the closing price

 Tools for technical analysis

 The chart allows to use various tools for detailed technical analysis, which is a collection of methods and techniques that are designed to determine the current state of the market and predict future behavior of rates.
 All of the functionalities are shown below: